-The primary mission of the Educational Research Program is to offer a quality graduate program that prepares scholars to critically engage in educational research and evaluation, develop appropriate and innovative research designs, and contribute conceptually sound analyses to the overlapping fields of education, the social sciences, and the health sciences.
+The primary mission of the Educational Research Program is to offer a quality graduate program that prepares scholars to critically engage in educational research and evaluation undertakings, to develop appropriate and innovative research designs, and to contribute conceptually sound analyses to the social sciences.

 The Educational Research Program offers a PhD in educational research and post-master's certificate in qualitative or quantitative research.
-There is an EdS offered in conjunction with educational psychology.
-There are also two MA options offered in collaboration with educational psychology.
-These options are learning and evaluation (thesis and nonthesis options), and program evaluation (nonthesis only).
+An EdS is offered in conjunction with educational psychology and two MA options are offered in collaboration with educational psychology, which include a learning and evaluation option (thesis and nonthesis options), and a program evaluation option (nonthesis only).
 The degrees require coursework in educational statistics, assessment/measurement, program evaluation, and qualitative research.
 A student may choose to specialize in educational statistics, program evaluation, assessment/measurement, research methodology, or qualitative research at the PhD level.
 Field experiences are required as part of the program.

 Graduate Certificate in Qualitative Research

 The Graduate Certificate in Qualitative Research is a 15-credit course sequence that integrates theoretical knowledge with practical application and field-based experience.
 Students who complete the certificate will have developed the methodological expertise and background necessary to be recognized as an emerging scholar in the field of qualitative inquiry.
 Though this certificate is housed in the College of Education, students from all disciplines are welcome to apply.